DORA vs FERPA

 Implementation Overview

 Involves gap analyses, framework development, tool deployment for reporting/testing, and vendor assessments.
 Applies EU-wide to ~22,000 entities with proportionality for SMEs; requires ongoing audits but no formal certification.
-Prep leverages 2023-2025 timeline.
+Initial prep leveraged the 2023-2025 timeline.

 FERPA Details